 This has all been found in human muscle (assessed via biopsy) following exercise and ingestion of BCAAs at and mTOR activation has been noted in human muscle at rest following ingestion of BCAAs and isolated leucine and both 4E-BP1 and p70S6K have also been confirmed with BCAA and leucine.

 Although Akt (also known as Protein Kinase B or PKB; downstream of the insulin receptor and upstream of mTOR) can activate mTOR directly or indirectly via TSC2 which enhances protein translation (via deactivating GSK-3 and enhancing eIF2B signalling) induced by S6K1 this pathway is mostly irrelevant to leucine supplementation as leucine does not influence Akt nor GSK-3.

-Directly, the anabolic effects of leucine are mediated via the mTOR pathway which responds to dietary leucine to induce muscle protein synthesis.
+The anabolic effects of leucine are mediated via the mTOR pathway, which responds to dietary leucine to induce muscle protein synthesis.
 Although mTOR is activated by Akt/PKB signalling (usually from insulin signalling), leucine does not activate this protein and seems to selectively activate mTOR

 MAFbx (muscle atrophy F-box) and MuRF-1 (muscle RING-finger 1) are two muscle specific proteins associated with catabolism and atrophy which are positively regulated by FOXO signalling (FOXO signalling is negatively regulated by PI3K/Akt).

 mRNA for MAFbx appears to be reduced by BCAA supplementation (85mg/kg with 45% leucine and 30% valine) following rest (30%) and exercise (50%) and MuRF-1 levels which are induced by exercise are augmented (50% greater than placebo) with BCAA supplementation despite the protein content of MuRF-1 being suppressed (20% increase in placebo).